SDF Force: A wrapper for force curve specific SDF files¶

 Any additional parameters and datasets are allowed.
 Some modifications might lead to errors when trying to open the resulting ForceSDF file using the Python ForceSDF API.
 In such cases, please contact the developers.
 Access via the more general Workspace API is always possible, since ForceSDF is just a subset of the Workspace specification.

-Export to MATLAB .mat
+Export to MATLAB .mat files¶

-files.
-The result is the equivalent of a Python dict
+ForceSDF objects can be exported to MATLAB .mat files.
+The result is the equivalent of a Python dict of

 the